craigahobbs/bare-script/static/language/README.md

 ~~~

-### The CalcScript Library
+### The BareScript Library

-The [CalcScript Library](../library/) is a set of built-in, general-purpose global functions
+The [BareScript Library](../library/) is a set of built-in, general-purpose global functions
-available to all CalcScript scripts.
+available to all BareScript scripts.
 The library contains functions for creating and manipulating
 objects, arrays, datetimes, regular expressions, and strings.
 There are also functions for
 parsing/serializing JSON, standard math operations, parsing/formatting numbers, and
 [httpFetch](../library/#var.vName='httpFetch').

 ## Expressions

-CalcScript expressions are similar to spreadsheet formulas.
+BareScript expressions are similar to spreadsheet formulas.
 The different expression types are
 described below.